wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 the size of the Pascal dataset, but has more relevant classes (although the Pascal dataset has cars too).
 In the current implementation, I trained the model from scratch over 70 epochs.
 As mentioned in the paper, data augmentation is very important to get good accuracy in training, and I used translation, horizontal flips, brightness variation and scaling for this.

-The code for the training process is [mobilenet-ssd-training.py](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-ssd-training.py)
+The code for the training process is [mobilenet-ssd-training.py](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-ssd-training.py) , with an notebook with more or less the same code but a bit more discussion in [mobilenet-ssd-training.ipynb](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-ssd-training.ipynb) and the prediction and movie creation task on this network is [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-ssd-predict.ipynb)

 #### Prediction